-Volusia County, Fl. - The Florida Department of Health in Volusia County (DOH-Volusia) today issued a mosquito-borne illness alert for Volusia County.
-Human cases of West Nile Virus have been confirmed and there is a heightened concern additional residents will become ill.
+Volusia County, Fl. - The Florida Department of Health in Volusia County (DOH-Volusia) remains under a mosquito-borne illness alert due to the identification of a locally acquired case of Dengue in a Volusia County resident.
+The locally acquired case was linked to household individuals with recent travel to a dengue-endemic area.